bensu/cache_buster/README.md

 }
 ```

+Since the options need to be under the `"cache_buster"` key, you can embed them inside another JSON file, like package.json and avoid having a special configuration file for `cache_buster`.

-Add all the fingerprinted copies with `fingerprint`:
+Add all the fingerprinted copies using the configuration file:

 ```
 cache_buster fingerprint package.json